MatrixAI/Polykey-Docs/Vaults.md

 #### `public listVaults(): string`

-List all vaults for the current node.
-Returns a string of vault names.
+Retrieve all the vaults for current node, returns an Array of vault names managed currently by the vault manager.

 ---